kyma-project/istio/docs/contributor/02-10-testing-strategy.md

 4. In the event of a test failure during a post-merge workflow, the PR owner is responsible for resolving the issue.
 5. PR tests should generally avoid relying on external resources.
    This especially means that secrets should not be required for running PR tests whenever possible.
+   This allows for more secure testing and reduces the risk of leaking secrets.
 6. Integration tests for PRs will run on a local Kubernetes cluster using the k3d platform.
 7. Compatibility, performance, and UI tests will run only on scheduled runs.
 8. Tests ensuring release stability and readiness will be triggered during the release workflow.
+9. Generally, we do not want to test the functionality of Istio service mesh itself.

 Additionally, the following naming conventions will be adopted for workflows:
 - Workflows that run before merge should be prefixed with `pull`.